 In each town and city across the UK you will see drab new schemes being thrown up with little though or attention.
-“Cram them in and sell them off!” – the instruction of developers to their architects from Leeds to London.
+“Cram them in and sell them off!” – seems to be the instruction of developers to their architects from Leeds to London.
 The rents are getting higher by the day and the quality of living space on offer, frankly, isn’t keeping pace.

-We hope you’ll decide to join us on our journey.
+Come and have a look.
+We’re sure you’ll decide to join us on our journey.